MichaelSebero/Media-Tools/README.md

 This script mass crops images to an output folder.

 ## Mass Thumbnail
-This script adds thumbnails of the user's choice to `.mp3` and `.flac` files in a given directory.
+This script adds thumbnails of the user's choice to `.flac` and `.mp3` files in a given directory.

 ## Remove Audio
 This script removes audio from video files in a given directory.

 ## Rotate Video
-This script rotates a video by 90, 180 or 270 depending on the user's choice.
+This script rotates a video by 90, 180 or 270 degrees depending on the user's choice.

 ## Sort by Album
 This script organizes songs within a specified directory by creating folders named after their album metadata.